kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

 Deleting the K8s Node where stream leader NATS Pod was deployed resulted in the JetStream stream to be unavailable as there was only one replica of the stream.
 NATS stopped accepting any new events for that steam and event-publisher-proxy was failing to publish any event to NATS.
 The system started to work again as soon as the crashed NATS Pod was deployed on another Node and stream became available again.
-Therefore, a single stream relpica is not enough to cater a situation of single-node failure.
+Therefore, a single stream replica is not enough to cater a situation of single-node failure.

 ---